 In addition to the discussion of applied econometric techniques, there may also be time for economics-related data insights.
 Currently we are developing unemployment rate prediction models using time-series econometrics as well as indexes to measure changes in the supply/demand for talent across regions and industries.

-Scott Nicholson is Chief Data Scientist at Accretive Health and has a PhD in Economics from Stanford.
-His team works to find innovative uses of data to help doctors make better decisions about care and to help people be more proactive about their own care.
-Before moving into the health care industry Scott was a Team Lead, Senior Data Scientist and Economist at LinkedIn where his work focused on using econometric techniques to increase user engagement and identify economically relevant insights from the rich LinkedIn data.
-Before LinkedIn Scott built real-time bidding and ad selection algorithms at an online advertising startup.
+Scott Nicholson is the head of Analytics at Accretive Health, where his team uses machine learning and predictive analytics to help providers make better clinical and financial decisions.
+Before moving into the health care industry Scott was a Team Lead, Senior Data Scientist and Economist at LinkedIn where his work focused on using analytics and prototyping new data products to increase user engagement.
+Earlier in his career, Scott built real-time bidding and ad selection algorithms at an online advertising startup.
 He has a BS in Economics/Mathematics from the University of California, Santa Barbara, and an Economics PhD from Stanford.

 For media-related inquiries, contact Maureen Jennings at email@example.com